brendengerber/aWindyDay/README.md

 ## **Functionality**
     1. Generates a random maze using a recursive function.

     2. Validates the randomly generated maze with a custom maze solver based on the Hansel and Gretel bread crumb method.

-    3. Renders sprites and builds frames for the game engine to display using a custom draw module.
-Sprites have transparent backgrounds allowing them to be layered easily.

-    4. Manages assets allowing them to be easily created and added to the game.
+    3. Manages assets allowing them to be easily created and added to the game.
 Assets can be created by using standard ANSI characters.
-Asset update methods can change the asset's color, possition, and current frame.
+Asset update methods can change the asset's current position, color, and shape.
+Asset sprites have transparent backgrounds allowing them to be easily layered.

-    5. Tracks the game using a state object which allows for updates.
+    4. Renders sprites and builds frames for the game engine to display using a custom draw module.

-    7. Draws and updates assets using a custom game engine.
+    5. Draws and updates assets using a custom game engine.

+    6. Tracks the game using a state object.

+    7. Records stats locally for each individual player using custom events.

 ## **Credits**
     Thank you for the inspiration to create this game.